The next time you pull an all-nighter to finish a surprise expedite, you’re going to wish you had a transcript team

 In the meantime, start your search for new transcript teammates.
 Your future self will thank you!

-Delegate to Dominate eCourse participants can get 50% off your first 3 months.
+Get 50% off your first 3 months of Stenovate.
 Just use the code DELEGATE50 when you sign up.